Workforce Initiatives Redefine Manufacturing Jobs

-The institutes within the Manufacturing USA network are helping to define the skills and training needed to satisfy manufacturers’ future requirements.
+The institutes within the Manufacturing USA network are helping to define the skills and training needed to meet manufacturers’ future requirements.
 These efforts include:

 - Defining new careers for automation, robotics, AI and data analytics